tatianegercina/FinTech/01-Lesson-Plans/15-Algorithmic-Trading/2/LP-03-Evr_Algo_Trading_Framework.md

 Open the solution file and walk through the following with the class:

-* In accordance with the workflow showcased in the previous activity, the trading framework follows the following progression: initialize the account and dashboard objects; fetch data and generate signals; backtest and evaluate; and build the dashboard.
+* In accordance with the workflow showcased in the previous activity, the trading framework executes the following progression: initialize the account and dashboard objects; fetch data and generate signals; backtest signal data and evaluate metrics; and build the dashboard.

   ```python
   # Initialize account and dashboard objects